top of page

 Documentary

-I TOLD YOU SO (Egypt, US | 26 min | Documentary)
+I Told You So (Egypt, US | 26 min | Documentary)

 A first-person investigation into living and loving despite chronic pain, while fighting medical skeptics, your family, and that little voice inside your head telling you that you’re crazy.